fuadajip/kubernetes-nginx-tls/README.md

 * Kong by Kong HQ
 * etc

 In this guide we will using nginx as our ingress controller.
-The simple diagram about ingress controller like in this diagram below
+The simple diagram about ingress controller like in this diagram below that i create to simplify the explanation:

 <div style="text-align:center">
 <img src="./img/nginx-ingress-simple-diagram.png" alt="nginx-ingress-simple-diagram.png">